ExpressLRS/Docs/docs/software/mavlink.md

 ## Configuring ELRS TX & RX for MAVLink

-1. Turn on both the RX and TX, and ensure they connect properly.
+1. Turn on both the RX and TX, and ensure they bound, connected, and communicating.
+In the ELRS LUA scrip look for a C in the top-right corner of the screen which indicates TX module and Receiver are Connected and Communicating.

+1. Configure protocol on the RX UART.
-1. For ELRS v3, With the TX and RX still connected, In ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
-This configures the RX to output MAVLink protocol on the UART.
-For ELRS v4, This step can be skipped, RX protocol is now configured automatically when changing the TX mode to MAVLink.
+   - For ELRS v3, with the TX and RX still connected, in the ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
+   - For ELRS v4, this step can be skipped.
+RX protocol is now configured automatically when changing the TX mode to MAVLink.

 1. Turn off your receiver, link mode cannot be changed when connected.
 In the main menu select the `Link Mode` option.
 Change it from `Normal` to `MAVLink`.
 This configures the TX module to send / receive MAVLink.

 1. Configure your usual power, packet rate, etc. The telemetry ratio will be preset to 1:2 (and cannot be changed while in MAVLink mode).

-1. Power on your receiver and verify it connects properly to the transmitter.
+1. Power on your receiver and verify it connected and communicating with the transmitter.
+As above look for the C in the top-right.

 1. Wire the RX to a free UART on your flight controller that is suitable for TLM + RC.
 A DMA-capable UART is recommended.